ethers-io/ethers.js/README.md

 start developing right away.

-However, the API keys provided to ethers are also shared and are intentionally throttled to encourage developers to eventually get their own keys, which unlock many other features, such as faster responses, more capacity, analytics and other features like archival data.
+However, the API keys provided to ethers are also shared and are intentionally throttled to encourage developers to get eventually their own keys, which unlock many other features, such as faster responses, more capacity, analytics, and other features like archival data.

 When you are ready to sign up and start using for your own keys, please